 SFSP sites are administered by USDA's Food and Nutrition Service (FNS) and include schools, camps, parks, playgrounds, housing projects, community centers, churches, and other public sites where children gather in the summer.
-Sites are eligible to offer free USDA-funded meals and snacks:
+Sites are eligible to offer free USDA-funded meals and snacks if:

-- If the sites operate in areas where at least half of the children come from families with incomes at or below 185 percent of the Federal poverty level, or
+- The sites operate in areas where at least half of the children come from families with incomes at or below 185 percent of the Federal poverty level, or

-- If more than half of the children served by the site meet this income criterion (see FNS's Summer Food Service Program).
+- Half or more of the children served by the site meet this income criterion (see FNS's Summer Food Service Program).

 Many low-income children also obtain free meals while school is out through the Seamless Summer Option of the National School Lunch and Breakfast Programs (see FNS's School Meals).